 - Client References – Former clients are a great source of information.
 Request at least three references and ask to speak to them.

-- Get Detailed, Written Estimates – After a walk-through with each contractor, request a bid from at least three.
+- Get Detailed, Written Estimates – After a walk-through with each contractor, request a bid from at least two.
 Be sure to inform the contractors that there are other bids on the table.
 Require they break down the cost of materials and labor.
 To get equitable estimates, ask that the contractors submit bids based on the same materials and level of workmanship including:

 - Specification of exact work to be done in all areas